kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 I failed.

-She waited six years but got tired and left.
+She waited for six years but got tired and left.

 Now she's married to someone else.